 Welcome, take a seat!
-Get comfortable my friend watch this story come to life in comfort until the end.
+Get comfortable, my friend.
+Watch this story come to life in comfort until the end.

-Samantha says asking “Hi Justin, you alright?”
+Not the person she was expecting, Samantha questions, “Hi Justin, you alright?”

-He nearly chucks up the contents within his stomach, after he wipes the few tears that are rolling down his cheeks.
+He nearly chucks up the contents within his stomach after he wipes the few tears that are rolling down his cheeks.

-Samantha asks “Sam’s what?”
+Samantha demanded, “Sam’s what?”

-Walking through into their mess room, not much is inside just a tattered old grey sofa, which Sam normally falls asleep on, after he does his checks around the station, also the fire truck, that is underneath this room.
-Sam goes over to the sofa sitting down, taking his boots off.
-While he takes them off let me explain the rest of the room.
-Against the wall is a desk, no chair just a few bits of papers scattered around along with an old styled dirty white telephone in the corner.
-Opposite that is a window, the best thing in this room there is a football table top against the wall opposite the sofa, but it is a battered one, the lads play when there is nothing, only time to kill.
-Sam places his boots at the side after laying down on the sofa, puffing his grey t’shirt to let the air pass through because this room can get warm.
-Crossing his arms then closing his eyes to sleep.
+Walking through into their mess room, not much is inside, just a tattered old grey sofa, which Sam typically falls asleep on, after he does his checks around the station, also the fire truck that is underneath this room.
+Sam goes over to the sofa and sits down, removing his boots.
+While he takes them off, let me explain the rest of the room.
+Against the wall is a desk, no chair, just a few bits of papers scattered around, along with an old styled dirty white telephone in the corner.
+Opposite that is a window, the best thing in this room is a football tabletop against the wall opposite the sofa, but it is a battered one; the lads and ladies play when there is nothing, only time to kill.
+Sam places his boots at the side after laying on the sofa, puffing his grey t-shirt to let the air pass through because this room can get warm.
+Crossing his arms, then closing his eyes to sleep.

-Silver doors ahead keeping the contents inside safe.
+Silver doors ahead, keeping the contents inside safe.

 *Ding* “Basement floor.”
 The female voice says from the elevator stopping.

-The older gent says “One minute please.”
+The older gent says, “One minute, please.”

-Samantha responds saying “Yeah I heard Sam mention him a few times.”
+Samantha responds, “I heard Sam mention him a few times.”

 He rubs her hand while leading her over to the body fridges at the side of the room.